The new Edufrica Home and Overseas Scholarships is now available on offer for African Students for the academic year 2018/2019.

 Algeria, Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Ivory Coast, Djibouti, Egypt, Equatorial Guinea, Eritrea, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Libya, Madagascar, Malawi, Mali, Mauritania, Mauritius, Morocco, Mozambique, Namibia, Niger, Nigeria, Republic of the Congo, Rwanda, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, Sudan, Swaziland, Tanzania, Togo, Tunisia, Uganda, Western Sahara, Zambia and Zimbabwe.

-- Academic excellence: This is the most important consideration for the scholarship.
+- Academic excellence: This is the most important consideration for the opportunity .
 We will select those who have demonstrated excellence in their studies.

 - Service to the community: Applicants should demonstrate ways they have contributed to their community.
 Both community and contribution are defined very broadly and